bilawal-dev/React-Tailwind/Elite Sneakers Avenue Store/README.md

 ## 📜 License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.
+See the [LICENSE](https://opensource.org/licenses/MIT){:target="_blank"} file for more information.